silverstripe/silverstripe-framework/docs/en/topics/forms.md

 template.

-To find more methods, have a look at the `[api:Form]` class, as there is a lot of different methods of customising the form templates, for example, you could use `<% control Fields %>` instead of specifying each field manually, as we've done above.
+To find more methods, have a look at the `[api:Form]` class, as there is a lot of different methods of customising the form templates, for example, you could use `<% loop Fields %>` instead of specifying each field manually, as we've done above.

 ### Custom form field templates